 A potential problem arises when you submit your thesis to the University Library.
-If you are about to graduate, you must supply one print and one digital copy of the final version of your thesis to the Library.
-The digital copy will be deposited in our online research repository, ResearchArchive.
-Because this archive is freely available to the public, the legal exemption that allows you to include original images in your thesis without permission no longer applies.
+If you are about to graduate, you must supply a digital copy of the final version of your thesis to the Library.
+This will be deposited in our Open Access Institutional Repository.
+Because this repository is freely available to the public, the legal exemption that allows you to include original images in your thesis without permission no longer applies.
 Therefore you must seek permission for any third party material, such as images, that you plan to include in your thesis.

-Why does my thesis have to be deposited in the ResearchArchive?
+Why does my thesis have to be deposited in the Open Access Repository?
 It seems like the University is just making my life harder with this requirement.

 An important component of the university tradition is that knowledge is openly available for examination and criticism by peers.
 Victoria’s Human Ethics Committee Guidelines require that research results be disseminated and not kept secret.
-Therefore it is normally expected that the final version of your thesis, which must be submitted to the University Library in both hard copy and electronic form, will be freely available to the public.
+Therefore it is normally expected that the final version of your thesis, which must be submitted to the University Library in electronic form, will be freely available to the public.

-Can I ask the University not to put my thesis in the ResearchArchive?
+Can I ask the University not to put my thesis in the repository?

 Yes, but you will need to apply for special permission from the Faculty of Graduate Research to withhold your thesis.

 What if I don’t get permission to include copyrighted images in my thesis?